EeshaanJain/eeshaanjain.github.io/thank-you.md

 layout: page
 title: Thank you for your correspondence
 ---
-## Thank you for your correspondence
+## Thank you for visiting this site!
-We are delighted to hear from you.
-You may expect to receive an answer soon.

-Have a nice day!